Fair Near Neighbor Search: Independent Range Sampling in High Dimensions: Sampling with a repeated query

-With high probability, the query algorithm finds $\BO{(b_S(\q,cr)-b_S(\q,r)+L)\log n}$ points with distance larger than $r$ before finding a $r$-near neighbor.
+Before finding a $r$-near neighbor, the query algorithm finds, with high probability, $\BO{(b_S(\q,cr)-b_S(\q,r)+L)\log n}$ points with distance larger than $r$.
 The final rank shuffle requires $\BO{L \log n}$ time as we need to update the at most $2L$ buckets and priority queues with points $\x$ and $\y$.
 The theorem follows.\footnote{We observe that if \emph{all} points touched at query time are updated with the rank-swap approach, then we get $\BO{(1+b_S(\q,cr)/b_S(\q,r)) n^\rho }$ expected query time.
 However, this bound is better than the one stated in Theorem~\ref{thm:nnsr} only when $b_S(\q,cr)=\BO{b_S(\q,r)}$.} \end{proof}